chandar-lab/CGOptimizer/README.md

 ## Importing and Running

 You can import the optimizers as you would any PyTorch optimizer.
-There are no requirements to run them other than PyTorch.
+There are no requirements to run them other than PyTorch and its dependencies.

 When installed, import the optimizers to your training script as needed: